Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Relation to -deformed -systems of type

-Let us now compare these currents to those arising for the quantum toroidal algebra of $\gl_1$ in Section~\ref{sec Jordan}.
-To this end, we first relate our former parameters to the above ones via:
+Let us now match these currents to those arising for the quantum toroidal algebra of $\gl_1$ in Section~\ref{sec Jordan}.
+To this end, let us first relate our former parameters to the above ones via: